fastify/fastify-dx/packages/fastify-dx-react/README.md

 ## Isomorphic data prefetching

 Fastify DX implements the `getData()` hook from the URMA specification.
 This hook is set up in a way that it runs server-side before any SSR takes place, so any data fetched is made available to the route component before it starts rendering.

-SSR is fundamentally expensive, but more so when it's coupled with server-side data fetching.
-Fastify DX leverages the [`preHandler`]() route hook to register these functions.
+SSR is fundamentally expensive to, but more so when it's coupled with server-side data fetching.
+Fastify DX leverages the [`preHandler`]() route hook to register these functions and run them ahead of time.

 <table>
 <tr>